apache/iceberg/python/mkdocs/docs/contributing.md

 ## API Compatibility

 It is important to keep the Python public API compatible across versions.
-The Python official [PEP-8](https://peps.python.org/pep-0008/) defines Public methods as: _Public attributes should have no leading underscores_.
+The Python official [PEP-8](https://peps.python.org/pep-0008/) defines public methods as: _Public attributes should have no leading underscores_.
 This means not removing any methods without any notice, or removing or renaming any existing parameters.
 Adding new optional parameters is okay.

 If you want to remove a method, please add a deprecation notice by annotating the function using `@deprecated`: